mitmath/18336/README.md

 Your report should be written in the style a SIAM article, using the [SIAM article LaTeX templates](https://www.siam.org/publications/journals/about-siam-journals/information-for-authors#LaTex2e-Standard).
 Your report should be between 10 and 12 pages.
 The SIAM layout is very spacious so this is not a lot of space.
-Make sure your presentation and notation is concise, but also has enough content and is just padded out with images!
+Make sure your presentation and notation is concise, but also has enough content and is not just padded out with images!

 Along with your report, you must submit the code implementing your algorithms, preferably in the form of a Jupyter notebook.
 Make good use of headings, text, comments, and descriptive function/variables names.